Our Remote Learning Provision document is attached to this page.

-Preparing students for full opening – Clearly, these last months have had a significant impact on the mental health and well-being of the nation as a whole.
-We fully understand that a return to school will prove to be a daunting prospect for a number of students and as a school community we will do our best to support students in addressing those anxieties but I would also urge all parents to begin the process of listening to and offering reassurance to our young people.
+Preparing students for full opening – We fully understand that a return to school will prove to be a daunting prospect for a number of students and as a school community we will do our best to support students in addressing those anxieties but I would also urge all parents to begin the process of listening to and offering reassurance to our young people.

-Our risk assessment for the school for re-opening will be uploaded onto our website.
+Our risk assessment is attached below, this is a working document and subject to change in line with government advice.
 It is important that all students and parents read these updates.

 Useful websites for pupils who are worried